 - Plug and play: Horipad Nintendo Switch Wired Controller

-- Perfect for families: The Insten Wireless Pro Controller
+- Perfect for families: Kydlan Switch Controller

 - For Smash fans: PowerA Wireless GameCube Style Controller

-The best: Nintendo Switch Pro ControllerStaff Pick
+The best: The Nintendo Switch Pro ControllerStaff Pick

-Power package: PowerA Wireless Controller
+Power package: PowerA Wireless Controller for Nintendo Switch

 Turbo mode included: Beboncool Switch Pro Controller

 A common note about most third-party controllers is that they usually drop the additional features found in the Pro Controller or the Joy-Cons.
-The Beboncool Switch Pro Controller bucks that trend, and includes motion control, rumble, and NFC support for Amiibos.
+The Beboncool Switch Pro Controller bucks that trend and includes motion control, rumble, and NFC support for Amiibos.
 It even has a customizable Turbo button!
 The downside is that the D-pad and buttons feel pretty cheap, but the quality is about what you'd expect from a $30 controller.